-• Young children who do not hear well can sometimes be helped to listen more carefully, and to learn the difference between sounds:
+Young children with hearing loss can sometimes be helped to listen more carefully, and to learn the difference between sounds:

 Make different sounds and encourage the child to take notice.
 When a donkey brays or a baby cries, say clearly and loudly, "Listen to the donkey," or "What was it?"
 If the child answers or points in the right direction, praise him.